Palmer's popular outdoor market, Friday Fling, gets started this week and continues throughout August in the downtown area.

-Each Friday, the downtown area turns into a makeshift farmer's market, food court and music venue, as Friday Fling takes shape.
-Another change this year is a shift in hours.
+Each Friday through August 20, the downtown area turns into a makeshift farmer's market, food court and music venue, as Friday Fling takes shape.
 The market will run from 11 a.m. to 6 p.m.
-This is a change from years past – event organizers wanted to offer a later hour for commuters to stop in on their way home.
-Friday Flings are held on S. Valley Way, near the Palmer Museum of History and Art and Visitor Center.
+Friday Fling is held on S. Valley Way, near the Palmer Museum of History and Art and Visitor Center.
 There are plenty of food vendors, making it a great lunch or dinner stop; there's lots of local arts and crafts for your shopping needs; and some of Palmer's world-famous crops can be found there.

 Downtown Palmer is always a fun visit, as it is very walkable with many locally owned shops, eateries, and coffeehouses.
 Friday Fling only enhances Palmer's charm.
 After you have visited the market, enjoy a stroll around town and support other local businesses this summer, and take some time to explore the Palmer Museum and Visitor Center, including their fabulous garden.